FDLE agents explain how suspect wound up in Lyft driver's car

 That is roughly one in 175 million trips.

-WPTV reached out to Lyft for any updates to driver safety protocols and haven't heard back.
+WPTV contacted Lyft for any updates to driver safety protocols and hasn't heard back.

 In the 2021 safety report, Lyft states the service does offer safety options for the driver, including location and ETA shared with family and friends, and emergency help through security company ADT.